surma/surma.dev/content/things/spreadsheet.md

 > Build a spreadsheet-like web app from scratch.
 Start simple, with a 10 by 10 grid, and add features like cell referencing as we go along.

-This interview question seems fairly representative of the type of questions that I was tasked with.
-You can choose your editor and tech stack, you create a fully working app in what is less of an exam, and more of a pair programming session.
+This interview question seems fairly representative of the type of question that is really popular right now for technical interviews.
+You create a fully working app in what is less of an exam, and more of a pair programming session with a tech stack of your choice.
 For the purpose of the blog post, I’ll use Preact and hooks.
-Everyone is using React with hooks, but I’ll continue using Preact until I’m old otherwise.
+Everyone is using React with hooks, but I’ll continue using Preact until I’m told otherwise.

 Let me be clear that I didn’t encounter this question in an interview.
 I’ll be pretending to go through a ~60 minute interview with an imaginary interviewer.
-And what you will read here is how I would tackle this question and how I predict the interview would go.
+And what you will read here is how I would tackle this question and how I predict the interview would go, informed by my experience in interviews.
 While reading all of this, it’s important to remember that **the most important part of an interview is communication**.
 Keep your interviewer in the loop!
-Not only on what you are currently doing, but also what you are working towards.
+Not only tell them what you are currently doing, but also what you are working towards.
 Think out loud and describe what your ideas are and how you plan to implement them.
 Most interviewers want to help and will reinforce good ideas and try and prevent you from going down the wrong path.
 A coder that can’t articulate what they are doing is likely not going to do well in a team environment.

 ### Think Before You Code

 Before starting to code, I find it helpful to plan ahead and analyze the task at hand.
-Coding problems are often _intentionally_ short and vague.
+The coding problems I encountered are often _intentionally_ short and vague.
 Don’t let this frighten you.
 In my experience, you can use that to your advantage:

 - A short description can’t hide details and gotchas in a wall of text.
 - Vagueness means more room to interpret the problem in way that plays to your strengths.